99x/boilerplatejs/README.md

 ## Introduction ##

-We made boilerplate.js to take the pain out of large scale Javascript/HTML5 product development.
-Boilerplate.js is a collection of product engineering patterns, and a solid integration of industry-leading Javascript frameworks.
+We wrote boilerplateJS to take the pain out of large scale Javascript/HTML5 product development.
+* BoilerplateJS is a collection of product engineering patterns, and a solid integration of industry-leading Javascript frameworks.
-It is NOT a website building tool OR a utility library solving just MVC.
-Boilerplate.js is your own startup code to kickstart next large-scale javascript product.
+* It is NOT a website building tool OR a utility library solving just a single consern (such as MVC).
+* BoilerplateJS is your own startup code to kickstart next large-scale javascript product.
 It is just that we did some basic coding and library integrations to make your life easy!

 ## Architectural Concerns - Large Scale Development ##